The one that is self-aware of the episode runtime.

 - Glowing Eyes of Doom: The signature defining characteristic and weapon of those possessed by the sun.
 Used with terrifying effectiveness when the Doctor reveals his glowing eyes just before he forces them shut as the sun begins to possess him.

-- The Heartless: The sun was essentially turned into this, driving it insane.
+- The Heartless: The sun was essentially turned into this by the humans who used part of it for fuel, driving it insane.

-- Heroic BSOD: After all's said and done, Martha finds the Doctor staring into space.
-Foreshadows the even bigger one he has in "Midnight"...
+- Heroic BSoD: After all's said and done, Martha finds the Doctor staring into space.

 - Meaningful Name: At least part of the device used to open the locked doors is appropriately branded "Icarus".

 - Men Are the Expendable Gender: Inverted.
 Only male crew members survive the episode.

 - Mind Rape: In what becomes a trend for the Tenth Doctor, he gets possessed by an angry living star.